 Meanwhile, Jordan Lambertoni is of French origin, but he too has Korean as a second language (according to IMDb) and recently appeared as an Olympic archer in a local film titled Amazon Bullseye.

-Lastly, Kevin Yorn is actually not a professional actor, but an entertainment lawyer who represents Squid Game creator Hwang Dong-hyuk through his firm, Yorn Levine (via Deadline).
+Lastly, Kevin Yorn is not actually a professional actor, but rather an entertainment lawyer who represents Squid Game creator Hwang Dong-hyuk through his firm, Yorn Levine (via Deadline).

 Squid Game seasons 1-3 are available to stream on Netflix.
 Sign up for Netflix from £5.99 a month.
 Netflix is also available on Sky Glass and Virgin Media Stream.